ThetaData-API/thetadata-python/docs/tutorials.md

     len(filtered)=530
     ```

+## Get last option

+Now let's try a low-latency request for the most recent option data available:

+=== "get_last.py"

+    ```python
+    --8<-- "docs/get_last.py"
+    ```

+=== "Output"

+    ```bash
+    > python get_last.py
+       DataType.MS_OF_DAY  DataType.BID_SIZE  DataType.BID_CONDITION  DataType.BID  DataType.BID_EXCHANGE  DataType.ASK_SIZE  DataType.ASK_CONDITION  DataType.ASK  DataType.ASK_EXCHANGE DataType.DATE
+    0            57599874                 52                       7         20.05                     50                 68                       7         20.35                     50    2022-08-02
+    ```

+## What's next?

 Nice!
-You are now familiar the `Series` and `DataFrame` objects, the return types of our data requests!
+You are now familiar the `Series` and `DataFrame` objects, the return types of our data requests.
+Using the skills learned in these tutorials, you're well on your way to mastering the entire `thetadata` package.
+Explore other requests at your disposal on the API Reference page!

-For more details on the pandas API, please see the [official pandas user guide](https://pandas.pydata.org/docs/user_guide/index.html).
+For more details on the `pandas` API, please see the [official pandas user guide](https://pandas.pydata.org/docs/user_guide/index.html).